HongW2019/OAP-spark2.4.3/README.md

 spark.executor.extraClassPath     ./oap-0.6-with-spark-2.3.2.jar                      # relative path
 spark.driver.extraClassPath       /<PATH_TO_OAP_JAR>/oap-0.6-with-spark-2.3.2.jar     # absolute path
 ```
 Alternatively, if your application is submitted from a machine far from the worker machines (e.g. locally on your laptop), it is common to use cluster mode to minimize network latency between the drivers and the executors.
-Currently, the standalone mode does not support cluster mode for Python applications.
 ```
 spark.master                      yarn
 spark.deploy-mode                 cluster